 Day 7 – Travel Day to Koh Phi Phi

 You will now make your way from the eastern islands of Thailand to the western islands as you fly from Koh Samui to Krabi or Phuket.
 You will only use Krabi/Phuket as a quick pitstop before catching a ferry over to Koh Phi Phi.
+If you do spend time in Phuket, check out some of the best places to visit in Phuket.

 You can check out the flight schedule between Koh Samui and the two destinations in order to match up the timing with the ferry.
 Check out the Koh Phi Phi ferry schedule to get a better idea about timing.
 Once you arrive in KPP you will have the rest of the day to relax and hang out by the beach, explore the town and enjoy another beautiful Thai Island.